mlibre/blockchain/Matic/readme.md

 Confirmation Number: 1
 ```

-Congratulation. you just made your first contract in Matic Network.
+Congratulations. you just made your first contract in Matic Network.
 You can find your contract address in the output log. (in this case `0xE683007C5BfB5BEBA5481C3e938dD4DC47cddbFC`)

 > The Matic mainnet address is: `https://rpc-mainnet.matic.network`.